KeiserCorp/Keiser.Air.eChipUtilities/README.md

 `onGetRequest` argument is a function called whenever a request to get data is made by the portal.
 The function should return the object to be sent in response to the portal request.

 `onSetRequest` agrument is a function called whenever a request to send data is made by the portal.
-The function should receive a `data` object, and an `onSuccess` function.
+The function should receive a `data` object and an `onSuccess` function.
 The `data` object is the data received from the portal.
 The `onSuccess` function should be ran upon successful processing of the `data` object.

-Passing a `null` as either argument will disable that capability.
+Passing a `null` as either argument will disable the corresponding portal capability.

 ```
 var onGeRequest = function(){ return getUserData(user.id); };